HL7/carin-rtpbc/source/pages/index.md

 ### Change log

+**0.1.13 (This version):** Reworked terminology artifacts related to NCPDP licensed code systems (specifying NamingSystem resources as the means to reference them in this guide, and removing placeholder CodeSystem resources).
+Added example NCPDP code set concepts sourced form the AHRQ United States Health Information Knowledgebase (USHIK), a publicly-available source.
+Removed preliminary content related to discount coupons.

-**0.1.12 (This version):** Refined description wording for the isAlternative extension (within the resource and on the Profiles & Extensions page).
+**0.1.12:** Refined description wording for the isAlternative extension (within the resource and on the Profiles & Extensions page).

 **0.1.11:** Added pharmacy type value set referencing NCPDP Pharmacy Type, bound to to Organization.type in the pharmacy organization profile.